DontSuCharlie/Legacy_Dungeon/README.md

+//The story will be different each time it's run.
+An ID will be generated from branching off in different directions at the most significant events, resulting in a unique storyline.
+//The "seed" ID will then be saved and uploaded to the server, resulting in a collection of specific storylines.
+//Once every possibility (in the millions) have been fulfilled, we can celebrate
+//But then again...millions...will we ever get to that many??????
+//Maybe thousands?
+//idk
+//cryy

 LEGACY DUNGEON
 ================================
-A top-down 2-D dungeon crawler with randomly generated maps.
+Legacy Dungeon is a top-down 2D dungeon crawler with randomly generated maps.
 The game is currently in pre-alpha stage.

 [0] {Inspiration Stage - Basic concepts and ideas for game are created.
 Programming commences!}
 [1] {Pre-Alpha Stage - Basic structures (window, image/sound loading, map generation, map management, world map, menu screen, GUI implementors, the blueprints for characters, monsters, NPC, items, tiles, and skills) are finished.}